 Explore Detox & Treatment Options — Call the Palm Beach Institute Today

 There are many ways to achieve recovery, but by taking advantage of a medical detox program individuals can significantly increase their chances of success in treatment.
-If you or someone you love is suffering from addiction and would like to learn more about medical detoxification and other treatment programs, call the Palm Beach Institute at 1-855-960-5456.
+If you or someone you love is suffering from addiction and would like to learn more about medical detoxification and other treatment programs, call the Palm Beach Institute at 1-855-534-3574 or contact us online.
 We have a team of recovery specialists available to help match individuals to the treatments that address their needs, allowing them to return to a state of sobriety, health, and wellness.
-Contact us today!